Numerical study of Lagrangian velocity structure functions using acceleration statistics and a spatial-temporal perspective: Computational Approach and Simulation Overview

 The spatial-temporal decomposition in Eq.~\eqref{eq:stdecomp} requires knowledge of quantities of the type $\uu(\ux^+(t_0),t_0+\tau)$, which is the particle velocity at the end of a time interval $[t_0,t_0+\tau]$ but calculated at the particle position at time $t_0$.
 This type of information can be difficult to obtain unless particle positions at prior time instants are retained, which would lead to a heavy burden on computer memory requirements.
 However, stationarity implies the statistics of $\uu(\ux^+(t_0),t_0+\tau)$ depend only on $\tau$, and not $t_0$.
 This allows us to simply set $t_0=0$ and store the initial particle positions, while continuing to perform interpolation at those initial positions at later times as the simulation proceeds.
 Since this approach does not require any additional spline coefficients to be computed, any extra cost is minimal.

 \re {{ R_\lambda }} \kme {{ k_{max}\eta }} \bb {{ \ \ \ \ }} Table~\ref{table:DNS} provides a brief summary of the parameters of the present simulations.
 As in~\citep{YPS06}, the Reynolds number is increased by reducing the viscosity with forcing parameters (that control the large scales) unchanged.
 This leads to the mean energy dissipation rate ($\epsav$) being largely insensitive to Reynolds number, although, the variations that do occur may be significant enough to introduce ambiguities when $\epsav$ is used as a normalizing factor (as in Eq.~\eqref{eq:C0}).
+The forcing scheme we used is that of \cite{DY2010}, which was specifically motivated by a desire to reduce temporal varibility of $\epsav$, with instantaneous values of $\epsav$ differing only modestly from long-time averages recorded in long previous simulations that used the stochastic forcing scheme of \cite{EP88}.

 We have used mostly values of $N$ that include a single factor of 3, which is conducive for optimal code performance given the hardware characteristics of {\it Frontera}.
 Except for the lowest Reynolds number, we have maintained small-scale resolution at the level of $\kme$ (where $k_{max}=\sqrt{2}N/3$ is the highest resolvable wavenumber on an $N^3$ grid after dealiasing) at least 2 (which gives a grid spacing $\Delta x$ very close to 1.5 $\eta$).

 The main limitation in our higher Reynolds number simulations is their relatively short duration.
 Ideally, $T$ should be large compared to $T_L$.
 Unfortunately, although computer memory and speed have been advancing very fast, the cost of long simulations at the grid resolutions needed at high Reynolds numbers is increasing even faster.
 Studies of small-scale physics in the Eulerian frame can conceivably be conducted using multiple short simulations with independent initial conditions~\cite{YR.2020,Yetal2025}.
 However, for Lagrangian calculations there are other considerations.
 First, since $T_L$ is determined by the forcing parameters, which are held fixed, we can use the same value of $T_L$ for all simulations, including shorter ones where the integral defining $T_L$ is not well-converged.
 Second, with inertial range scaling being our initial motivation, $T$ should at least extend beyond the range where the normalized structure function displays its peak value (between 5--10 $\ktime$, per~\citep{SY.2011}), with the effects of finite $T$ to be examined carefully.
 As seen in Table 1, our simulations meet this requirement.